-The IETF Multicast Security (msec) Working Group is also developing automated group keying solutions which may be applicable to NACK-based reliable multicast security.
+The MSEC Working Group has also developed automated group keying solutions which are applicable to NACK-based reliable multicast security.
 For example, to support IPsec or other security mechanisms, the Group Secure Association Key Management Protocol [RFC4535] MAY be used for automated group key management.
+The technique it identifies for "Group Establishment for Receive-Only Members" may be application NACK-based reliable multicast SSM operation.

-5. IANA Considerations
+6. IANA Considerations